 The President Prize is awarded for breakthrough discoveries and significant contribution by the citizens of the Republic of Armenia in the fields of education, science and culture.
-The President Prize was initiated and realized by the Boghossian Foundation since 2001.
+The President Prize was initiated and is realized by the Boghossian Foundation annoually since 2001.
 In 2017 the Boghossian Foundation commissioned urbanlab to lead advocacy and promotional campaign of the President Prize.
 In the framework of the promotional campaign the following actions have been initiated and implemented: branding of the Prize in cooperation with Marog Creative Agency, city wide promotional campaign, an online database of awardees, a special issue of Yerevan City Magazine and other related activities.
-More information find here.
+More information can be find here.

 Common Notepad was outcome of the Gyumri-Kars Urban Heritage project implemented by the Urban Foundation for Sustainable Development and urbanlab.
 It was aimed to promote dialogue between Armenian and Turkish young urban planner and architects to join efforts in addressing the problem of protecting the urban heritage of mainly 19th century in Kars and Gyumri.
 These two cities shaped their urban structure and style during Russian Empire period and had many similarities - built form the same tuff stone, same neo-classical stylistics, etc. The number of such buildings has been decreasing over time.
 Although they are considered as architectural monuments, still due care is not taken for the maintenance of those buildings by authorities and residents.
 The publication was produced with the assistance of the European Union within the framework of the Support to the Armenia-Turkey Normalization Process, managed by the Eurasia Partnership Foundation.
 For the publication follow the link.

 Sevan Writers Resort represents two different epochs in Soviet modernist architecture – the Residential building of 1930s early Soviet avant-garde era and the Restaurant structure of 1960s architecture of late Soviet Modernism designed by two prominent Armenian architects Gevorg Kochar and Mikayel Mazmanyan.
 The project is funded by the Getty Foundation’s “Keeping it Modern” project grant to Writers Union of Armenia initiated by art critic and curator Ruben Arevshatyan and urbanlab founder Sarhat Petrosyan.
 To learn more on the peoject follow the link, or view the results here.